Produkt in den Warenkorb gelegt

 Iris AO, Inc. (Berkeley, California, USA) is one of the companies leading the technological improvement in deformable mirrors.
 Their unique approach uses microelectromechanical systems (MEMS) fabrication methods to manufacture DMs with exceptional properties (See Page 5, A Mirror at the Head of its Class).
 For example, their deformable mirror has a large dynamic range, a high laser damage threshold, and unrivaled stability.
 That remarkable stability removes many of the constraints on the control algorithms used to manage the shape of the DMs, which allows users unprecedented flexibility to customize innovative compensation routines.

-Iris AO 111 Actuator Deformable Mirror (EO stock #33-267) with a Vortex aberration of charge 9, applied using the included Graphical User Interface (GUI)
+Iris AO 111 Actuator Deformable Mirror (Edmund Optics stock #33-267) with a Vortex aberration of charge 9, applied using the included Graphical User Interface (GUI)

-Figure 1: Iris AO 111 Actuator Deformable Mirror (EO stock #33-267) with a Vortex aberration of charge 9, applied using the included Graphical User Interface (GUI)
+Figure 1: Iris AO 111 Actuator Deformable Mirror (Edmund Optics stock #33-267) with a Vortex aberration of charge 9, applied using the included Graphical User Interface (GUI)

 Beginning a Productive Collaboration